w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 3.3.7 Redundant Entry to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.7](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 3.3.7](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry#intent).

 ##### accessible-authentication-minimum

 ###### Applying SC 3.3.8 Accessible Authentication (Minimum) to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.8](https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html), replacing “the Web site” with “a Web site, non-web document, or software”.
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 3.3.8](https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html), replacing “the Web site” with “a Web site, non-web document, or software”.

 With this substitution, it would read: